Flotomate/product_docs/source/installation-guide/upgrade-guide/update-product-license.rst

 Prerequisite:
 =============

-Product instance in a server.
+Latest build installed in a Server.

 Installation Setup:
 ===================